Holding Companies

 The new defensive WHT rules (2026) impose WHT on dividends paid to listed tax jurisdictions (5%) or EU-blacklisted jurisdictions (17%).
 Standard EU or treaty countries are unaffected.

 Gains on the disposal of 'titles' — a broad category defined in the Income Tax Law to include shares, bonds, debentures, options on securities, units in mutual funds, and similar instruments — are fully exempt from Cyprus CIT.
 There is no minimum holding period, no minimum percentage ownership, and no limit on the amount of gain.
+Explore our tax structuring service to optimise your holding structure.

 This exemption makes Cyprus holding companies extremely efficient for private equity, venture capital, and corporate M&A structures, as exit proceeds flow to the Cyprus HoldCo without triggering a Cyprus tax liability.